RBD - River Basin District

 See the Significant water management issues consultation document for a map of the Catchment Management Units (page 9) and also for details of the new 3 tier governance structure for the WFD (page 25).

-This SWMI consultation document also gives details of the 3 tier governance structure (page 25).
-A summary is also available on the Department of Environment, Community and Local Government website:
+A summary of the 3 tier governance structure is also available on the Department of Housing, Planning, Community and Local Government website:

 2nd Cycle River Basin Management Plans: 2015-2021